 Example 1: Simple Text Search

-Let's create a sample file to work with:
+Let’s create a sample file and perform a basic search:

 # Create a sample file